rianders/poweringprojects/PITCHME.md

 * What happens when batteries are in series?
 * What happend when batteries are in parallel?

 ---
-## How to get the most out of a solar panel
-* Adafruit 5v charger
-* Solar Panel
-* Rechargable Battery
-* Takes these ingredients and build a charging set up
-* Check brightness
-* Check how much battery is left
-* Try to power a motor

----
 ## Power/Work over time Charging batteries